lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipelinetask.rst

 Next, take a look at the fields defined on your new connection class.
-These are defined in a similar way as defining a configuration class, but instead of using `~lsst.pex.config.Field` types from :ref:`lsst.pex.pex_config`, connection classes make use of connection types defined in :ref:`lsst.pipe.pipe_base`.
+These are defined in a similar way as defining a configuration class, but instead of using `~lsst.pex.config.Field` types from `lsst.pex.config`, connection classes make use of connection types defined in `lsst.pipe.base.connectionTypes`.
 These connections define the inputs and outputs that a |PipelineTask| will expect to make use of.
 Each of these connections documents what the connection is, what dimensions represent this data product (in this case they are the same as the task itself, in the